spacelift-io/user-documentation/docs/vendors/terraform/module-registry.md

 ### Using modules outside of Spacelift

 Spacelift modules can be used outside of Spacelift by providing access credentials from generated from [API keys](../../integrations/api.md#api-key-management).
 The credentials file generated upon the creation of each API key contains a section explaining how a key can be used to set up credentials in the Terraform configuration file (`.terraformrc`).
-To learn more about this please [refer directly to Terraform documentation](https://www.terraform.io/docs/commands/cli-config.html).
+To learn more about this please [refer directly to Terraform documentation](https://www.terraform.io/docs/commands/cli-config.html){: rel="nofollow"}.